 Reading Summaries require a student to demonstratre his careful study of a text by answering general questions about the assigned reading and providing an outline of lesson content.
 Reflection questions are often included in reading summaries, requiring students to think of the significance of the lessons on his studies and personal life.

-Online exams provide immediate scoring for objective assessments of lessons that contact simple information (facts) that can be assessed in this manner
+Online quizzes/exams provide immediate scoring for objective assessments of lessons that contact simple information (facts) that can be assessed in this manner

 All assessments should be reviewed and re-submitted until perfect scores are earned.
 This final step is the most important step of studying for mastery.
 Settling for “good enough” or “passing” scores is a modern excuse for true study.
 Modern teachers lazily pretend that their work is finished once the papers have been graded, but this is only true for students who have earned perfect scores.
 For everyone else, the work continues, and the teacher must make himself available for continued reviews and help until mastery is attained.
 There is no excuse for any student to have less than perfect scores in any course in the Classical Liberal Arts Academy.